-Two protein ball recipes that don’t use dates – but in fact chickpeas and oats.
+Two ultimate no-date protein ball recipes that don’t use dates – but in fact chickpeas and oats.
 I love dates but sometimes we can’t find them, they are expensive, and they are hard on the blender, so alternative ingredients are sometimes useful!
+These treats are also vegan, dairy-free, and gluten-free.

 2 Ultimate Raw Bliss Ball Recipes (vegan, dairy-free, no-date, protein)

-Useful and easy protein snack, or bliss ball, recipes that don’t require dates!
+Two ultimate no date protein ball recipes!
+These useful and easy protein snacks, or bliss ball, don’t require dates!

 I love dates but decided to create two recipes that don’t need them since they are not always accessible and are a bit hard on the blender/processor.
 Of course, you can always use dates if you want.